v1bh475u/Library_Management_System/README.md

 - SQL injection is prevented by using prepared statements.
 - JWT tokens are used for authentication.
 - Authentication checks are in place for all routes.

+### Spam-proof!
+Users can request for a book only once before the admin approves/rejects the request.

+Users can request for admin privileges only once before the admin approves/rejects the request.

+#### Default Admin: {username: admin, password: admin}